EwanBorgPad/spark/docs/q&a.md

 - Q: How do we test this, is there a staging environment (testnet, devnet)?
   - We will get this later (on the workshop with their engineers possibly).
 - Q: Do we need Cloudflare Workers (depends on the above's answer)?
 What would they do (auth + db write?)?
-  - We might not need them.
+  - We probably won't need them if we don't use the database.
 - Q: I wanna go with this https://developers.cloudflare.com/pages/functions/?
+  - Yes.
 - Q: Will the app communicate with SwissBorg backend (rather than smart contracts)?
   - No.
 - Q: Sign in with Solana (https://siws.web3auth.io/)?
 I guess we're going to need this if we're authorizing our users on the backend
-  - TBD.
+  - This will be relevant if we include some backend api endpoints (that need authorization).
 - JSON Data Model (data.ts)

-i dont think we have open-sourced it yet